LiTrans/COVID-19-Impacts-on-Ridesourcing-Services/README.txt

 Alsaleh, N., & Farooq, B. (2022).
 The Impact of COVID-19 Pandemic on Ridesourcing Services Differed Between Small Towns and Large Cities. arXiv preprint arXiv:2201.10961.

-There are four folders within the repository, and here are the descriptions of the contents of each folder:
+There are three folders within the repository, and here are the descriptions of the contents of each folder:

 1. "Figures" contains the data needed to reproduce the figures presented in the paper.